Comporta: A mild and humid Mediterranean climate

 Portugal’s climate is generally temperate, and the Atlantic influence brings a certain mildness to the country.
 Summers are hot and dry and the temperature is rather mild in winter for Europe, making it a popular destination for tourists all year round

-There are no bad times to travel to Portugal and more precisely to Comporta, but depending on the activities and atmosphere you are looking for, some seasons are better than others.
+There are no bad times to travel to Portugal and more precisely to Comporta.
+This village is born mainly because of the rice culture – this region a few good years ago was isolated, all the natives of the island had their function (mainly in the countryside) and its economy was of subsistence, with a very big social stratification.
+The best time to go depending on the activities and atmosphere you are looking for, some seasons are better than others.
+What you need is to choose a hotel in Comporta to enjoy your days!
 Here are some tips to plan a trip to Comporta, according to your desires and expectations:

 Weather and temperatures in Comporta, Portugal